The conventional door lock & key

 Time-sensitive entry

-While a few digital locks may be capable of executing time-sensitive entry, such as PIN codes which are only valid for a certain period of time, this is usually a rather tedious process.
+While a few digital locks may be capable of executing time-sensitive entry, such as PIN codes which are only valid for a certain period, this is usually a rather tedious process.
 Home or property owners need to physically set the PIN codes or make any access changes by going into the administrative mode at the lock itself.
 Not to mention struggle with many steps because the lock is constrained by the number of digits/symbols on the keypad.